MaxV6ft4/Election_Analysis/README.md

 1. Calculate the total number of votes cast.
 2. Calculate the voter turnout for each county.
-3. Calculate the percentages of votes from each county (out of the total vote count).
+3. Calculate the percentage of votes from each county (out of the total vote count).
 4. Determine the county with the highest voter turnout.
 5. Calculate the total number of votes each candidate received.
 6. Calculate the percentage of votes each candidate won.